Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Quenched results

-and the proof is achieved using the Markov property for $R^T$ in the (backward) interval $[0,T-t_1]$. \end{proof} \begin{proof}[Proof of Theorem \ref{x0condpastenv}(Quenched type-frequency from the distant past)] Let $\om$ be such that \eqref{quenchedual} holds between $-T$ and $0$ (this is the case for $P$-a.e. environment and for any simple environment).
+and the proof is achieved using the Markov property for {$R^J_T$} in the (backward) interval $[0,T-t_1]$. \end{proof} \begin{proof}[Proof of Theorem \ref{thm2.4}-(2)(Asymptotic type frequency)] Let $\om$ be such that the quenched moment duality \eqref{quenchedual} holds between $-\tau$ and $0$.
 In particular,